Quick Answer

 |---|---|---|

 For sales teams, the distinction is practical.
 A dealer who partners with a true EPC can promise turnkey delivery.
 A dealer who uses fragmented subcontractors must manage gaps themselves.
 Gaps create cost overruns.
-Cost overruns kill margins.
+Cost overruns kill margins and reputations.

 Pre-construction engineering begins with feasibility.
 The EPC studies shade patterns, roof structural loads, and soil conditions.
 They run topographic surveys and geotechnical tests when ground-mounts are involved.